-5 This is information lifted directly from the Preferred Options consultation on the Local Plan released on 18 July 2016 for public consultation.

-- 2.5 NPPF states that Local Authorities with green belts in their areas should establish green belt boundaries in their local plan which should only be altered in exceptional circumstances.
-Importantly, the Plan should accommodate development needs stretching well beyond the plan period and the LPAs should "satisfy themselves that green belt boundaries will not need to be altered at the end of the development plan period" (NPPF Para 85) - 2.6 Policies relating to the general extent of a green belt around York were expressly excluded from the revocation of RSS.
-These policies set out the main purpose of a green belt surrounding York which is to ..."protect and enhance the nationally significant historic and environmental character of York, including its historic setting, views of the Minster and important open areas" (RSS Policy Y1 York Sub area). - 2.7 Counsel's latest advice on the issue of green belt permanence (John Hobson QC Jan 2015) refers to NPPF guidance.
+NPPF states that Local Authorities with green belts in their areas should establish green belt boundaries in their local plan which should only be altered in exceptional circumstances.
+Importantly, the Plan should accommodate development needs stretching well beyond the plan period and the LPAs should "satisfy themselves that green belt boundaries will not need to be altered at the end of the development plan period" (NPPF Para 85)

+Policies relating to the general extend of a green belt around York were expressly secluded from the revocation of RSS.
+These policies set out the main purposes of a green belt surrounding York which is to ..." protect and enhance the nationally significant historic and environmental character of York, including its historic setting, views of the Minster and important open areas" (RSS Policy Y1 York Sub area).

+Counsel's latest advice on the issue of green belt permanence (John Hobson QC Jan 2015) refers to NPPF guidance.
 In particular the need for consideration to be given to the development needs of the area, both within the plan period and the longer term.
-If land is left within the green belt that would be contrary to the overriding requirement of the permanence, because it is known that further development land will be needed to meet future development needs. - 2.8 In respect of the duration of the green belt, a minimum of 20 years reflects longstanding advice and best practice.
+If land is left within the green belt that would be contrary to the overriding requirement of the permanence, because it is known that further development land will be needed to meet future development needs.

+In respect of the duration of the green belt, a minimum of 20 years reflects longstanding advice and best practice.
 In January 2000 COYC received an interim view from its Local Plan Inspector on the Plan's proposed Green Belt boundary.
-The inspector advised that the Council's position to establish a 'non-permanent' or 'interim' green belt and undertake a formal green belt review immediately after the plan's adoption- ran contrary to government guidance which states that Green Belts should be 'permanent', importantly advocating that they remain unchanged for at least 20 years.
+The inspector advised that the Council's position - to establish a 'non-permanent' or 'interim' green belt and undertake a formal green belt review immediately after the plan's adoption- ran contrary to government guidance which states that Green Belts should be ' permanent', importantly advocating that they remain unchanged for at least 20 years.